Get Over Your Fear Of Subtitles, Please

 And then: “Not the subtitles again.”

 I’m watching with subtitles, as I’ve done since 16-year-old me discovered that Netflix had every season of Bones.
 I’m not hard of hearing at all — but this is a thing I need.
-In my mind, subtitles are necessary for any viewership, save for a movie theater experience.
-(Although I’d really like to have a word with movie theaters.
+In my mind, subtitles are necessary for any viewership, save for a cinema experience.
+(Although I’d really like to have a word with cinemas.
 I want every showing to have words at the bottom, not just foreign features.)

 Advertisement